arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - Add the `analogReadResolution()` instruction in your sketch's  `setup()` function.

-The sketch below will use analog inputs on Opta™ by reading values from three input terminals (`I1`, `I2`, and `I3`).
-We read the value from each terminal, convert it to a voltage value, and print out the analog value and its corresponding voltage value in the Arduino IDE's Serial Monitor.
+The sketch below shows how to monitor analog voltages on Opta™'s input terminals `I1`, `I2`, and `I3`.
+It initializes a serial connection, takes readings from each defined terminal, converts those readings into voltage based on a 12-bit resolution, and outputs these voltage values through the Arduino IDE's Serial Monitor.
+The readings are looped every second, allowing you to monitor changes in real-time.

 ```arduino
 /**